 A Beautiful Barn Conversion for 5 With All Amenities.
 This independent cottage is in a rural setting.

-saphir is one of the three stone cottages that together make Toutifaut Farm.
+saphir is one of the two stone cottages that together make Toutifaut Farm.

 Detached house Saphir in Toutifaut, is located all on one level.
 It is set on the side of the premises, facing west, and is very bright.